 In terms of Senator Ó Donnghaile's question on the common travel area, CTA, I am worried that there could be a problem in terms of the common travel agreement but if there were special status for the island of Ireland to remain in the EU, that could hopefully be overcome and the CTA would certainly be let go.
 In a Brexit scenario involving a Border on the island, I believe Westminster would try to hold to its side of controlling immigration.
 At the same time, it is starting to acknowledge it needs these people to work in factories in the UK.
 Immigrant labour makes up 65% of the workforce in the processing industry in Northern Ireland.

 In terms of the Irish Government reply, I must commend it on the seminars it has held.
 I attended a mind-blowing briefing on energy.
 I did not know anything about the way energy worked on this island.
 After the seminar, I felt that Brexit is a complete bonfire of money and that the President of the European Commission, Mr. Jean-Claude Juncker, was misrepresented at the dinner he went to in Downing Street at which it was said that Brexit could be nothing only bad for everybody.
 That statement is correct.
 The division of these nations will do nothing for anybody.
 It must be done in such a minimal way that as little money as possible is burnt.
 Ireland, Britain and Europe will have to work together to ensure that because everybody is going to suffer in this.
 It is a sad situation but it can be overcome.
 We want the Government to make one last effort to put the ball over the bar and come out clearly saying it is looking for a special designated status, this is how it is going to do it and to set out the parameters and a timeline as to how that will be done and how legal jargon will be brought into play.
 It needs to tell Westminster that it understands that the UK is leaving the EU.
 Ireland is a member state of the EU along with 27 others.
 It has international trade agreements with 60 countries.
 It must tell Westminster that, along with Europe, it will ensure that it is self-sufficient in energy, that it looks after its farmers, beef, milk and lamb, and the UK can leave the EU but Ireland, as an island, is firmly staying.
-That is the final thing we want the Government to say, whether that be the current Government or any that may succeed them.
+That is the final thing we want the Government to say, whether that be the current Government or any that may succeed it.

 In regard to whether we would be prepared to pay tariffs if there were an all-island status, let us look at the market for milk.
 The UK is about 65% self-sufficient in milk.
 However, two-thirds of the UK's milk exports to international countries, including Thailand in particular, are from Northern Ireland.
 International trade deals have been built up over the past 20 years.
 In 1995, milk commodity was trading at around £1.2 billion.
 Over 20 years, that has been built up to £2.23 billion.
 Dr. Mike Johnston, Northern Ireland director for Dairy UK, stated that in a Brexit situation, those he represents would be in competition with Europe and to hold those international markets, their product would have to be made sexier and more built into it.
 A lower price may have to be taken for it because UK producers would be competing with the EU and known EU standards and would not be able to give any standard for exports from the UK.
 There would be a new British standard that will not yet have been accepted by any other country.
 The same situation pertains for every commodity.

 Mr. O'Hara will confirm that we were considering the Saudi Arabia frozen beef market.
 It is a big market for beef.
 There is already much live shipping to Turkey.
 There is not a huge problem in beef.
 Intervention could be used if Britain does not want to buy our beef.
-However, it should not be forgotten that Britain has always used Ireland as a bread basket and it will not be able to source the amount of beef it needs from any country but their next-door neighbour.
+However, it should not be forgotten that Britain has always used Ireland as a bread basket and it will not be able to source the amount of beef it needs from any country but its next-door neighbour.
 It will therefore be knocking on our door and looking for that beef, tariff or no tariff.
 The lamb industry would fall off the top of a cliff.
 Britain has half the sheep-breeding population of Europe.
 It is approximately 75% self-sufficient in lamb but still exports 40% of that lamb to France.
 One thousand lambs per day go from the North to the South for processing and then on for export to France.
 After Brexit, to get 400 pence on the Rungis market, we would have to take a tariff of around 56%.
 Farmers in this country would achieve 226 pence, a little over half of the price in the North.
 Farmers here are already complaining that they are taking prices for lamb that they were taking 20 years ago.

 I am not afraid to pay a tariff to Great Britain because while it is threatening that Ireland needs it as a market, I would say Britain needs Ireland as a source of food.
 Three million people per year get food from food banks in Great Britain.
 They include nurses and policemen.
 From where will the UK get its food?
 There is no guarantee from the British Government that in a Brexit situation they would look after food production sufficiently.
 It has said it would fund agriculture for one year post-Brexit.
 However, even that one year is ambiguous because it depends on the time when a claim is made.
 Some politicians have said that the Common Agricultural Policy was going to end in 2020 anyway.
 That is not correct.
 The current CAP reform was put in place until 2025 approximately with a mid-term review in 2017 approximately.
 It will be in place until 2022 or 2023 at the earliest.
 There is much misrepresentation of facts and figures.

 I am happy to answer any questions members have.
 If I was mistaken in quoting any figures, I will stand corrected.
-We have relied on accurate figures from different sources, notably Andersons farm business consultants, which we will give them to the committee after the meeting.
+We have relied on accurate figures from different sources, notably Andersons farm business consultants, which we will give to the committee after the meeting.